cp6/BunnyCDN-API/README.md

 * Delete file in storage zone
 * Delete all files in a folder in storage zone
 * Download a file from storage zone
+* Download a file from storage zone with progress percentage
 * Download all files in a folder from storage zone
 * Upload file to storage zone
+* Upload file to storage zone with progress percentage
 * Upload all files in a folder to storage zone
 * Rename file or folder in storage zone
 * Move file in storage zone
+* Get file size in storage zone
 * Get directory size in storage zone
 * Navigate/List directories in storage zone
 * List all from storage zone directory